What locations does Emmerson Packaging service?

 Why is the intentional use of PFAS in Food Packaging being banned?

-PFAS persists in the environment and within the human body, which is why state governments are taking legislative and regulatory action to phase out the intentional use of PFAS in food packaging to prevent contamination in favor of safer alternatives.
+PFAS persists in the environment and within the human body, which is why state governments are taking legislative and regulatory action to phase out the intentional use of PFAS in food packaging.

 How can I learn more about the PFAS regulations?